 Authorized by state statute, the Reserve Fund provides the Town operations with an option for the funding of extraordinary or unforeseen expenditures during the year.
 Transfers from this account require approval of the Appropriations Committee.
 Historically the fund has contained approximately \$118,500 at the start of the budget year.
 In recent fiscal years the fund had been significantly less due to financial constraints, specifically \$75,000 in FY2010 and \$80,000 in FY2011.
 In FY2012, the Board of Selectmen adopted a Free Cash Policy and identified the Reserve Fund as an appropriate use of Free Cash.
 Beginning in FY2012 the Reserve Fund was appropriated from Free Cash as a separate Warrant Article at Town Meeting.
 The Reserve Fund amount was level funded from FY2012, FY2013, FY2014 and FY2015 at \$150,000.
 In FY2016, to meet the increasing need, the budget provided for an appropriation in the Reserve Fund of \$175,000.
-The appropriation to the Reserve Fund remained funded at \$175,000 in FY2017, and \$175,000 is again proposed for FY2018.
+The appropriation to the Reserve Fund remained funded at \$175,000 in FY2017 and FY2018.
+An appropriation of \$175,000 from Free Cash is again proposed for FY2019.